Resolving RAID System Faults.

-Datalbs specialize in the rebuild of crashed and failed multi hard disk drive systems.
+Datalbs Data Recovery specialize in successfully rebuilding crashed and failed multi hard disk drive server systems.
 Our technicians are industry leaders in undertaking successful RAID 0 data recovery, mirrored RAID or RAID 1 data recovery and in recovering the more complex RAID 1 0 and RAID 5 data recovery procedures.
 We rebuild failed multi hard disk drive servers and restore data from Windows, Linux, Dell, IBM, HP, Fujitsu and many other system platforms.
 If you have a RAID failure, faulty RAID hard drives, failed back-up, a corrupt file system or a corrupt RAID configuration table, then our RAID recovery technical team have seen them all many times before.
 Rebuilding and recovering data from faulty RAID configured servers and storage systems is what we do !

 If your organisation has been disrupted by a failed RAID system with a consequential loss of data our RAID data recovery experts are on standby 24 x 7 to assist in getting your business back up and running as quickly as possible.